Homemade Kidoni recipe, Glyko tou Koutaliou

 - Lower heat to medium-high and cook until the syrup is medium drip- about 1 hour.
 About two minutes before you turn off the heat, add lemon juice and Abaroriza leaves.

-– Allow to cool for 30 minutes and spoon into airtight sealed jars that have been sterilised and allow to cool completely before sealing.
+- Allow to cool for 30 minutes and spoon into airtight sealed jars that have been sterilized and allow to cool completely before sealing.

 *Image and recipe by flavours and flair

 This post was last modified on August 5, 2021 11:41 pm